Migrate from Protolock

 include source code info, which makes the resulting file significantly larger.

-If this is not a concern, we recommend keeping the source code info for usage with other parts of Buf, but if you are only using buf
+If this isn't a concern, we recommend keeping the source code info for usage with other parts of Buf, but if you are only using buf

 for breaking change detection, you can safely suppress source code info with the --exclude-source-info